Creating and Maintaining Sustainable Sanctuaries

 Adam has been an avid gardener and wildlife enthusiast since he was a toddler.
 He grew his first flower and vegetable garden at the age of 9.
 He has worked under the tutelage of two garden centers (Tarnow 2006-2007 and The Hadley Garden Center in 2012) with experience in landscape design and installation, and received a business certificate in Environmental Studies/Natural Resource Management from Greenfield Community College.
 He spends his free time tinkering with old synthesizers and making music under the name Burial Grid.

 Alisa has also been a lifelong outdoor enthusiast; some of her earliest memories are of working in her family's flower and vegetable gardens in rural WV.
 While majoring in Sociology at Smith College, she became passionate about sustainability and environmental issues, eventually taking a month-long course in sustainability in Dakar, Senegal.
-Upon graduating, she spent a summer as a community organizer with the national organization Food and Water Watch, which works to ensure the food, water and fish we consume is safe, accessible and ethically produced.
 She fell in love with the art of wildlife gardening while working on an organic/vegan farm in the Berkshires in 2009-2011, and has been a passionate gardener ever since.
-She also loves frolicking with her blind pup, Titan.
+She is a Massachusetts Certified Horticulturist and also loves frolicking with her blind pup, Titan.

 Book a Consultation